 Paring

-Paring knives are used for smaller precision tasks such as peeling, trimming, and slicing small fruits and vegetables.
-Paring knives can be used to intricately carve and style vegetables and fruits for beautiful presentations and garnishes.
+Paring knives handle small precision tasks — peeling, trimming, and slicing small fruits and vegetables — and are the go-to tool for decorative garnish work.
 View our selection of Paring knives.

 Specialty Knives